-StoryCorps' Military Voices Initiative records stories from members of the military who served in Iraq and Afghanistan.
-Many of the participants in this project have been speaking about being separated from their loved ones.
+StoryCorps' Military Voices Initiative records stories from members of the U.S. military who served in Iraq and Afghanistan.

 During her back-to-back deployments to Iraq for the U.S. Air Force, then-Senior Airman MaCherie Dunbar volunteered to do "patriot detail" — a ceremony for soldiers, airmen, Marines or sailors killed in action.